mlb2251/stitch-artifact/README.md

 You can also see a full list of command-line arguments you can explore by running `cargo run --release --bin=compress -- --help`

-There's also a bit more information in the readme at the [official github](https://github.com/mlb2251/stitch) including some instructions for running the Python bindings (however these haven't been widely tested yet).
+There's also a bit more information in the readme at the [official github](https://github.com/mlb2251/stitch) including some instructions for running the Python bindings (however these are in development and haven't been widely tested yet).

 Feel free to modify examples and play around!
-A more complete tutorial will come out when we more officially publicize `stitch`, but I hope this was a helpful primer, and thank you for reviewing!
+A more complete tutorial will come out when we more officially publicize `stitch`, but I hope this was a helpful primer, and thank you for reviewing - we appreciate the time and feedback!